 Kevin and Allison enjoying an Elk River float.

 Floating the Elk River has gotta be one of the most popular summer activities around.
-After buying 25-dollar floaties from Canadian Tire, the four of us launched at the Fernie North Bridge nearby.
+After buying $25 floaties from Canadian Tire, the four of us launched at the Fernie North Bridge next to the parking lot.
 It’s easy walking distance.
 In fact, most people park at Canadian Tire after shuttling another vehicle to the Fernie Stanford Resort (5 minute drive) where the ride ends.
-That’s exactly what we did.
+That’s what we did.
 Best 25 bucks I’ve ever spent!

 There are plenty of floaties, canoes, and SUPs on the river.
 Even so, it didn’t feel too crowded with good vibes on the water.
 Give yourself 1.5 – 2 hours to float, especially if you want to stop and swim.
-There are nice swimming spots along the way—like the Dogwood Park area.
+You might want to bring water shoes, and a small dry bag for your car keys.
+There are nice swimming spots along the way.

 • Save